 The Edgerton Center offers a wide variety of courses for both undergraduate and graduate students, and provides resources and opportunities for students to pursue hands-on projects, UROPs, and other activities.

 Named for Professor Harold Edgerton, whose high-speed photography legacy lives on with the Strobe Alley exhibition of Edgerton photographs, the center can provide students with a workplace, a place to test equipment, access to the Student Machine Shop, or simply advice and encouragement.
-The laboratory, classroom, and studio are located in Strobe Alley on the fourth floor of Building 4, as is the Student Project Lab (4-409).
+The classroom and studio are located in Strobe Alley on the fourth floor of Building 4, as is the Student Project Lab (4-409).
 The lab is equipped with hand tools, a sewing machine, soldering tools, electronics prototyping tools, and basic test equipment.
-For more information on using facilities, contact Jim Bales or Amy Fitzgerald.
+For more information on using these facilities, contact Jim Bales or Amy Fitzgerald.

 Subjects offered include introductory electronics, digital photography, and classes in international development (D-Lab classes).
 In addition, Doc Edgerton's Strobe Project Laboratory 6.163 is taught each term by associate director Jim Bales.

 The center supports about a dozen student clubs and teams including the Solar Electric Vehicle Team, the MIT Robotics Team, Formula SAE, and others.
 We provide teams with a space to work space, machining equipment, some funding, administrative support, and advising.
 Students interested in proposing a new team can fill out an application form or email Sandi Lipnoski.